-Regardless of all her craftiness, Dorice Moore was sentenced for first-degree murder on December 10 2012.
-She was sentenced to life imprisonment without a parole possibility in the future.
+Regardless of all her craftiness, Dorice Moore was sentenced to first-degree murder on December 10, 2012.
+She was sentenced to life imprisonment without parole possibility in the future.

 But I’m Innocent!

-She went as far as to tell the program that if her facts had eventually came out during the investigation, she would have walked out a free woman.
+She went as far as to tell the program that if her facts had eventually come out during the investigation, she would have walked out a free woman.